mongodb/docs/source/includes/check-resource-status-multi-cluster.rst

 .. code-block:: sh

-   kubectl get mdbm <resource-name> -o yaml -w
+   kubectl get mdbmc <resource-name> -o yaml -w

 With the ``-w`` (watch) flag set, when the configuration changes, the output refreshes immediately until the status phase achieves the ``Running`` state.